Cremuss/blender-data-baker/README.md

 ![img](Documentation/Images/single_vert_attr_04.jpg)

 Again, this can be easily demonstrated.
-When exporting two spheres to Unreal Engine, one with *smooth shading* and the other with *flat shading*, the latter contains a significantly higher number of vertices, simply because each face duplicates all its vertices so they can have unique normals.
+When exporting two spheres to *Unreal Engine*, one with *smooth shading* and the other with *flat shading*, the latter contains a significantly higher number of vertices, simply because each face duplicates all its vertices so they can have unique normals.

 ![img](Documentation/Images/single_vert_attr_05.jpg)